Rebecca is a retired special education teacher, a freelance writer, and an avid recycler.

 Make an Advent Calendar Using Cardboard and Toilet Rolls

 Holidays are the time of year when trashcans overflow with loads of cardboard.
 Here's a way to reuse some of that packaging waste.

-First, you'll collect bathroom tissue holders to make this Advent calendar.
-You will need 12, or you can use 6 paper towel holders cut into fourths.
+First, you'll collect bathroom tissue holders to make this advent calendar.
+You will need 12, or you can use six paper towel holders cut into fourths.